 It’s an excellent way for you to have full control over what happens to your baby.
 When your baby is always with you, nobody can perform procedures, administer meds, give pacifiers or supplements without you knowing.

 If you become exhausted, you can always ask for your baby to be taken to the nursery for a few hours to get some rest.

 10. First Bath

 Your baby can have a bath within the first few hours to clean them up.
-You may prefer this to get nice newborn photos and pass your baby around your visitors.
-Your religion may require you bathe baby within a certain time frame.
+You may prefer this to get lovely newborn photos and pass your baby to your visitors.
+Your religion may require you bathe baby within a set time frame.

 As a first-time parent, a bathing demo can be helpful.
 This will usually need to be done when your nurse or midwife is free.

 Waiting until your baby is at 24-48 hours before bathing is a WHO recommendation.
 The reason is that the vernix on your baby’s skin is antibacterial and helps their immune system.
 This is especially important if your baby is born by cesarean and not exposed to good bacteria in your birth canal.

 The stress of a bath can cause your baby’s blood sugars to drop as they use up vital energy.
 In the first 24 hours, your baby will work on regulating their body temperature.
 It’s better to bath once they are less likely to have a significant drop in temperature.
 Make sure you have a lot of skin to skin with your baby to help them maintain a proper temperature.

 11. Hearing Test

 Your baby will be offered a hearing screen test shortly after birth.
 This test is designed to identify if your baby has hearing loss as early as possible.
 This means you can get treatment, support, and advice as soon as possible.